ksalawu-wq/alx-low_level_programming/0x06-pointers_arrays_stings/README.md

-Write a function that concatenates two strings.
-Write a function that concatenates two strings.
+A function that concatenates two strings.